denaldo98/timeseries_forecasting/README.md

 # Time Series Forecasting
 **Assignment 2** of  the course *Artificial Neural Networks and Deep Learning* at *Politecnico di Milano*: Deep Learning models to to predict future samples of a multivariate time series.
 The goal is to design and implement forecasting models to learn how to exploit past observations in the input sequence to correctly predict the future.

+Project realized with *Keras* module in *Python*.

 **Authors:**
 - Denaldo Lapi
 - Fabio Raffaeli

+##  Dataset and Development steps
 We were provided with the training dataset, while models were evaluated on a hidden test dataset (not provided).
 Details about the evaluation procedure are reported [here](https://codalab.lisn.upsaclay.fr/competitions/621#learn_the_details-evaluation)

-Project realized with *Keras* module in *Python*.

 Details about the dataset and some exploratory data analysis are reported in the first part of the provided Python notebook [notebook_Final](https://github.com/denaldo98/timeseries-forecasting/blob/main/notebook_Final.ipynb).